centre-for-effective-altruism/chrome-cachefile-decode/README.md

     -h, --help               output usage information
-    -i, --input <input>      A string copied from a Chrome cache file -f, --file <file.txt>    Path to a file containing the Chrome cache file -o, --output [filename]  Save file to disk.
+    -i, --input <input>      A string copied from a Chrome cache file -f, --file <file>    Path to a file containing the Chrome cache file -o, --output [filename]  Save file to disk.
 Filename defaults to resource filename (e.g. `www.example.com`, `index.html`); alternatively specify a filename as the argument.
 If this argument is not supplied, response will be piped to STDOUT
 ```

-Load data from STDIN (e.g. for OSX — use whatever paste utility your OS supports):
+Load data from STDIN (e.g. for OSX — use whatever paste utility your OS supports) and save to default filename:
 ```
 pbpaste | chromecachedecode -o
 ```

-Load data from a file:
+Load data from a file and save to `outfile.html`:
 ```
-chromecachedecode -o
+chromecachedecode -f input.txt -o outfile.html
 ```

 ## Accessing cache files

-You'll need to visit `chrome://cache` to see your cache files.
+You'll need to visit `chrome://cache` in a new tab to see your cache files.
 Find the one you want, select the whole document and copy it (`Ctrl/Cmd + A` `>` `Ctrl/Cmd+C` should do nicely).

 The result should look a little something like this: